 Loss of Offsite Power (LOOP) - Includes losses of offsite power which cause a loss of RHR.

-Loss of Reactor Inventory (LOI) - Includes losses of RCS inventory that lead to a loss of RHR due to loss of RHR pump suction.
+Loss of Reactor Inventory (LOI) - Includes losses of RCS inventory that lead to a loss of RHR/DHR function due to automatic isolation of RHR/DHR on low level or loss of RHR/DHR pump suction.

 Plant Operational States (POSs)

 POS 1 - This POS starts when the RHR/DHR system is put into service.
-The vessel head is on .
+The vessel head is on and the RCS is closed such that an extended loss of the DHR function without operator intervention could result in a RCS re-pressurization above the shutoff head for the RHR pumps.

-POS 2 - This POS represents the shutdown condition when the vessel head is removed, and reactor pressure vessel water level is less than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as defined by Technical Specifications on;
+POS 2 - This POS represents the shutdown condition when (1) the vessel head is removed, and reactor pressure vessel water level is less than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as defined by Technical Specifications OR (2) the vessel head is on; however, a sufficient RCS vent path exists for decay heat removal.

 POS 3 - This POS represents the shutdown condition when the reactor pressure vessel water level is equal or greater than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as define by Technical Specifications.
-This POS occurs during Mode 5.
+This POS occurs during Mode 5 (refueling).

 Time Windows